Rolakamin/Customer-Satisfaction-Analysis/README.md

 The dataset used in this analysis was obtained from **Kaggle** and is titled **"Customer Satisfaction Survey at Kashmir Cafe."** It contains customer feedback on their delivery experience, food quality, delivery speed, and order accuracy.
 This dataset originally consisted of 10,616 rows and 5 columns, each representing different aspects of customer satisfaction.

-### Column Transformations

-The dataset initially contained five columns with detailed headers.
-For consistency and clarity, these columns were renamed during the data cleaning process.
-Below are the original column names and their corresponding transformed names:
-1. Customer → Customer_ID
-2. How satisfied were you with your overall delivery experience at Ali? → Delivery_Experience
-3. How satisfied were you with the quality of food at Alis? → Food_Quality
-4. How satisfied were you with the speed of delivery at Alis? → Delivery_Speed (originally renamed as Time, but revised for better clarity)
-5. Was your order accurate?
-Please respond Yes or No → Correct_Order These transformations standardized the column names, making them easier to reference throughout the analysis.

 ### Column Descriptions / Data Dictionary

 1. Customer_ID: A unique identifier for each customer.